Hudson Valley Blues | The Highlands Current

 Unable to perform or raise funds, the group instead began work on a double album, HVBS Blues Alive in the Valley: The Lockdown Sessions, which features 23 original songs written and performed by musicians from the region.

 “We put a call out to our members,” explains Hillary Fontana, a founding member of the nonprofit and an officer.
 “No one can tour, so opportunity struck.
 We’ve found that, through lots of airplay, largely on internet radio, we have new listeners from around the world.
-We also picked up a sponsor, Metal Blues Coffee.
+We also picked up a sponsor, Meadow Blues Cafe.
 She names her drinks after blues artists.”

 All this is good news for the group, which came to life simply through a shared love of the blues, in its many forms.